Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Improvements by Restricting Candidate Set for Verification

-If a valid computation walk can be completed directly, the edge is accepted without triggering the verifier.
-This strategy does not alter the worst-case asymptotic complexity, as adversarial instances may still require full verification.
-However, in practice, a substantial fraction of extensions are resolved by direct walk construction, thereby significantly reducing the average running time.
+Once a valid computation walk can be extended directly, the edges can be extended until accepted or rejected without triggering the verifier.
+This strategy does not alter the worst-case asymptotic complexity, since adversarial instances may still require full verification.
+However, in practice, a substantial fraction of extensions are resolved through direct walk construction, thereby significantly reducing the average running time.

-\paragraph{Remark.} The use of a verified computation walk $W$ as the anchor of direct extension ensures that all iterative extensions are bounded by $|W| \le p(n)$.
-Thus, although the algorithm performs local branching via a stack, the total number of generated edges remains polynomially bounded.

-\begin{lemma}[Correctness of Direct Edge Extension] Let $W_0$ be a verified computation walk returned by \textproc{VerifyExistenceOfWalk}, and let $H$ be the graph obtained by applying \textproc{ExtendEdgeDirectlyWithWalk} starting from $W_0$ until no further direct extension is possible.

-Then every edge that belongs to a valid computation walk extending $W_0$, including those not initially contained in $H$, is eventually added to $H$. \end{lemma} \begin{proof} We prove the claim by contradiction.
-Suppose that the algorithm terminates with a graph $H$ maximal with respect to direct edge extension, yet there exists a valid computation walk $W$ extending $W_0$ that contains at least one edge $e \notin H$.

-Let $e$ be the first such edge on $W$.
-By construction, the predecessor of $e$ on $W$ is already in $H$.
-Since the underlying Turing Machine is deterministic, any non-floor successor of a given edge is uniquely determined, and distinct walks can diverge only at floor edges.
-During \textproc{ExtendEdgeDirectlyWithWalk}, all edges of $W_0$ are indexed and the induced ceiling-edge configuration is preserved, while the algorithm systematically explores all possible successor edges, duplicating the ceiling-edge structure and certificate state at floor edges as needed.

-Hence, regardless of whether $e$ is a floor or non-floor edge, the extension procedure eventually processes $e$ and adds it to $H$, contradicting the assumption that $e \notin H$.

-Therefore, every edge belonging to any valid computation walk extending $W_0$ is eventually added to $H$, and the resulting graph is maximal. \end{proof} \begin{lemma}[Completeness of Direct Edge Extension w.r.t.
-Footmarks] Given an initial feasible graph $H_0$ and a verified computation walk $W$, let $H$ be the graph obtained by extending $W$ using \textproc{ExtendEdgeDirectlyWithWalk} until no further extension is possible.

-Then $H$ contains every edge belonging to any valid computation walk that extends $W$, and the resulting graph is maximal with respect to direct edge extension along feasible walks. \end{lemma}

-\begin{proof} The proof follows the same reasoning as Lemma~\ref{lem:direct_extension_correct}.
-Starting from $W$, the algorithm extends along all successor edges, preserving the ceiling-edge configuration and duplicating state when encountering floor edges.

-Since the underlying Turing Machine is deterministic, any non-floor successor is unique, and divergence among walks occurs only at floor edges. \textproc{ExtendEdgeDirectlyWithWalk} systematically explores all branches at floor edges and extends every edge along feasible computation walks.

-Hence, every edge belonging to a walk extending $W$ is eventually added to $H$, and no valid edge is omitted.
-Maximality follows because extension continues until all reachable edges along feasible walks have been processed. \end{proof}